Your donation can change lives.

 If you’re a UK taxpayer we can add 25% to the value of your gift at no extra cost to you.
 Either tick the gift aid declaration on the single donation form, or email us giving your full name and home address and we will send you a Gift Aid confirmation letter.

 Are you passionate about the rights of women and girls?
 If so, you could help us to support projects which transform the lives of some of the most marginalised women and girls in the world.
-Challenge yourself to run a marathon, climb a mountain, hold a cake sale, or run an event.
+Challenge yourself to run a marathon, climb a mountain, hold a cake sale or organise an event.
 We can provide the opportunities and the support you need, just contact email@example.com to find out more.
-Or register your event and start fundraising!
-Click on the link below to go to our JustGiving page:
+Or register your event, start fundraising and tell us about it!
+Click on the icon below to find us on JustGiving:

 Payroll Giving is a scheme that enables you to give to any UK charity straight from your gross salary, and to receive immediate tax relief of up to £4 for every £10 donated.
 Because your donation is taken from your salary before tax is deducted, it costs you less to give us more.